Professor Adam Schembri BA, DipEd, M.Litt, PhD

 Postgraduate supervision

-I am currently working with PhD students conducting research into interpretation between African-American Vernacular English and American Sign Language (Sharon Hill), on co-speech gestures in Polish/English bilinguals (Paulina Poplawksa), on attitudes towards sign language variation in Algeria (Hadjira Cherif), and on the grammar of Kafr Qasem Sign Language in Israel (Marah Jaraisy).
-I am also co-supervising a PhD student in Psychology with Robin Thompson who is working on sign language attitudes in younger deaf people (Kate Groves), and another student at Ghent University in Belgium conducted research into the grammar of Serbian Sign Language (Dragana Raičević Bajić ).
+At the University of Birmingham, I have worked with PhD students conducting research into the morphology of Russian Sign Language (Masha Kyuseva) and interpretation between African-American Vernacular English and American Sign Language (Sharon Hill).
+Current PhD students are working on co-speech gestures in Polish/English bilinguals (Paulina Poplawksa), attitudes towards sign language variation in Algeria (Hadjira Cherif), on the grammar of Kufr Qassem Sign Language (Marah Jaraisy) and of Nepali Sign Language (Arjun Shrestha).
+I am also co-supervising a PhD student in Psychology with Robin Thompson who is working on sign language attitudes in younger deaf people (Kate Groves), and another student at the University of Melbourne leading on research into signing varieties in deaf communities of Hawai (Eleanor Jorgensen).

 I am primarily interested in supervising students with an interest in sign language linguistics, gesture studies, as well as sociolinguistic variation and change in both spoken and signed languages.